DagemawiDeveloper/CommissionApp-Dagemawi/README.md

 This system calculates commission fees for deposit and withdrawal operations based on user type (private or business) and transaction currency.

 Time Spent
 Approximately 12 hours were spent on completing this project.
-This includes time for development, testing, and documentation.
+This includes time for development and testing.

 ## Features
 Calculates commission fees for both private and business users.